sttk/cliargs-rust/README.md

 is moved to this method and set to the public field `cfgs` of `Cmd` instance.
 If you want to access the option configurations after parsing, get them from this field.

+In addition,the help printing for an array of `OptCfg` is generated with `Help`.

 ```
 use cliargs::{Cmd, OptCfg};
 use cliargs::OptCfgParam::{names, has_arg, defaults, validator, desc, arg_in_help};